Updated May 22, 2023

 Overview of the OSI Model

-OSI model stands for Open System interconnection mode developed by the international organization for standardization in 1984, designed to show the flow of moving data from one software application of one computer to another software application of another computer.
-It consists of seven layers – Physical layer, Data link layer, Network layer, Transport layer, Session layer, Presentation layer and Application layer.
-Each layer has its own tasks, which are performed independently.
+OSI model stands for Open System Interconnection mode, developed by the international organization for Standardization in 1984, designed to show the flow of moving data from one software application of one computer to another.
+It consists of seven layers – Physical layer, Data link layer, Network layer, Transport layer, Session layer, Presentation layer, and Application layer.
+Each layer has its tasks, which are performed independently.